Desire 2 Learn Research Support

 PAM: What did it take to implement?

 ROBIN: We had different technical issues from PSU.
-But with excellent PCC technical support—Andy Freed from TSS did a lot, along with the library’s Digital Services team (David Lippert and Donna Meeds) — we launched the widget about 6 months from the start of the project.
+But with excellent PCC technical support—Andy Freed from TSS did a lot, along with the library’s Digital Services team — we launched the widget about 6 months from the start of the project.

 PAM: What is the purpose of the D2L Research Support project?